ttomtsis/DVDApplication/README.md

 # Getting Started
 To get started with this project, you can choose either to run it locally on your host machine, on docker or in a single node Kubernetes cluster using minikube.
 The spring boot app consists of two profiles, the 'default' profile uses an H2 database whereas the 'containerized' profile uses a MySQL Database by default.
+A dummy root CA certificate is provided in the `resources/tls` folder.
+You can install this in your system.
+There is also a server certificate provided, which has been signed by the dummy CA. Feel free replace those certificates as needed.
 **The inscructions provided below concern only Windows**.

 ## Database configuration